-Managing Sundowning Syndrome for Seniors in McKinney, Allen, Frisco and Throughout Collin County, TX
+Managing Sundowning Syndrome for Seniors in McKinney, Allen, Frisco, Prosper and Throughout Collin County, TX

-Visiting Angels caregivers help seniors manage the many symptoms of dementia and Alzheimer's disease in Allen, Frisco, Plano, McKinney and surrounding areas in Collin County, TX
+Visiting Angels caregivers help seniors manage the many symptoms of dementia and Alzheimer's disease in Allen, Frisco, Prosper, McKinney and surrounding areas in Collin County, TX

 If you have been designated as the primary caregiver to your loved one with Alzheimer’s or dementia, then you may have experienced Sundowning Syndrome.
 This is a condition that is often marked with symptoms that occur in the evening, such as confusion, agitation or anger, memory loss or wandering.
 This syndrome is known to affect about 20 percent of seniors who have been diagnosed with Alzheimer’s or other forms of dementia.
 Helping your loved one remain calm and comfortable while managing these symptoms is something that qualified caregivers from Visiting Angels can help with.